Help a freshly qualified nurse get started out with a gift that will make the whole transition to full-time nursing that little bit easier.

 18. The 'Oh Shit, I Almost Killed You' Book

-And finally how about getting them a book that they can relate to that will make them laugh.
+And finally how about getting them a book that will make them laugh.

-And some of the mishaps, situations and disasters on the ward will have you laughing out loud.
+And some of the mishaps, situations, and disasters on the ward will have them relating and laughing out loud.

 However, there is also plenty in here that will act as guidance and be useful for new nurses to help remove some of their fears and anxieties.

-So treat them to a gift that makes this transition more seamless.
+So treat them to a gift that will make this transition more seamless.

-As there are many things a nurse will need when they start their new career.
+As there are many things a nurse will need when they start their new career, and it's these items that will make for great gifts to give them.